JSatterf1579/apo-website/docs/detailed_design/source/serviceevents.rst

 This view uses a template
    :Template: application.serviceEvent.reportHoursTemplate()

-:mod:`serviceEvents.forms` -- serviceEvent related forms
+:mod:`serviceEvent.forms` -- serviceEvent related forms
 --------------------------------------------------------

+.. module:: serviceEvents.forms

 .. class:: CreateServiceEventForm(Form)

 This form contains the fields for filling out the parameters of a service event in conjunction with